Getting started

 Connecting to the radio

-KComm does not try to connect to the radio immediately it starts, to avoid those annoying error messages when you change your serial port configuration or the radio is not switched on.
+KComm does not try to connect to the radio immediately it starts, in order to avoid annoying error messages when you change your serial port configuration or the radio is not switched on.

 KComm may used when it is not connected to the radio to manually add contacts to the log file.
 It can also be used as a logging program by Fldigi or gMFSK, when the latter has control of the radio.
-(Note: Under Microsoft Windows it is possible to set up a virtual serial port connector to allow both KComm and a sound card data mode program to connect simultaneously to the radio.)
+Under Microsoft Windows it is possible to set up a virtual serial port connector to allow both KComm and other software to connect simultaneously to the radio.
+This is recommended to allow the greatest functionality.

 When you wish to begin operating, turn on your K2 or K3 (which should be connected to your computer's serial port, of course) and click the Connect button.